smart-edge-open/ido-specs/doc/ran/openness_xran.md

 1. ptp4l

 This tool handles all PTP traffic on the NIC port provided for synchronization and updates the node’s NIC PHC.
-It also determines the Grandmaster Clock to be used by the node and tracks the status of the synchronization between the GM and node.
-It observes the offset between the GM and the node’s PHC and changes the PHC's frequency to minimize the offset.
+It also determines the Primary Clock to be used by the node and tracks the status of the synchronization between the primary and secondary node.
+It observes the offset between the primary and the secondary nodes’ PHC and changes the secpndary node PHC's frequency to minimize the offset.

 2. phc2sys

 The PHC clock is independent of the system clock.
-Synchronizing only PHC does not make the system clock the same as the control plane.
+Synchronizing only PHC does not make the system clock the same as the primary clock.
 The xRAN library requires the use of the system clock to determine a common point in time on two machines (O-DU and RU) to start transmission at the same moment and keep time frames defined by ORAN Fronthaul specification.
 The phc2sys application keeps the system clock updated to PHC.
 It makes it possible to use POSIX timers as a time reference in the xRAN application.

 >**NOTE**: The `linuxptp` package also includes PTP Management Client (PMC).
-It sends PTP management messages to PTP nodes and can be used by the user to verify the synchronization status from a particular node (control plane or node).
+It sends PTP management messages to PTP nodes and can be used by the user to verify the synchronization status from a particular node (primary or secondary).
 Use this command to check the node's current role in the PTP cluster and verify that it is synchronized.
-The `portState` variable on a node should be "NODE".
 <!-- author to determine how to update code to align with inclusive language guide.
 SLAVE -->
 Example: